ovh/docs/pages/cloud/private-cloud/nsx_nsx-v-eos/guide.es-es.md

 You will then need to disable NSX-v.
 You will be notified when the deactivation process is available.
 After the previous operations, you can now migrate your Virtual Machines from the VXLANs to the vRack DVS.

-From the Networks view on the vSphere UI console, right-click on the VXLAN portgroup where your Virtual Machines reside and select `Migrate the VMs to another network...`.
+From the `Networks`{.action} view on the vSphere UI console, right-click on the VXLAN portgroup where your Virtual Machines are located and select `Migrate the VMs to another network...`{.action}.

 > [!primary]
 > In this example, we will migrate the VMs to the VLAN10 portgroup, which is located on the vRack.
-You must migrate all VMs to portgroups in order to disable NSX-v ( or if OVHcloud detects that NSX-v is not in use).
+You must migrate all VMs to portgroups in order to disable NSX-v (or if OVHcloud detects that NSX-v is not in use).

 ![NSX DVS](images/migration.gif){.thumbnail}